-On December 11, 2007, the Company renewed and amended its line of credit facility with Wachovia Bank, National Association (the "Line").
-The Line is a three-year revolving credit facility with an accordion feature allowing an increase in available credit up to \$100 million at the Company's discretion, subject to a seven day request period.
-As of January 31, 2009, the credit limit under the Line was \$60 million.
+On September 21, 2009, the Company amended its renewed and amended line of credit facility with Wachovia Bank, National Association (the "Line").
+This amendment adds additional subsidiary borrowers and adds certain additional subsidiary guarantors.
+The Line is a three-year revolving credit facility with an accordion feature allowing an increase in available credit up to \$100 million at the Company's discretion.
+As of January 31, 2010, the credit limit under the Line was \$60 million.
 The Line contains a sub-limit for borrowings by the Company's European subsidiaries that are guaranteed by the Company.
 Cash advances bear interest at LIBOR plus 0.50% to 1.60% based on the Company's achievement of prescribed adjusted debt ratios.
 The Line subjects the Company to various restrictive covenants, including maintenance of certain financial ratios and covenants such as fixed charge coverage and adjusted debt.
 The covenants also include limitations on the Company's capital expenditures, ability to repurchase shares and the payment of cash dividends.
-As of January 31, 2009, there were no borrowings under the Line.
-Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$35,139 as of January 31, 2009.
-The available credit, including the accordion feature under the Line was \$64,861 as of January 31, 2009.
+As of January 31, 2010, there were no borrowings under the Line.
+Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$36,281 and \$35,139 as of January 31, 2010 and January 31, 2009, respectively.
+The available credit, including the accordion feature under the Line was \$63,719 and \$64,861 as of January 31, 2010 and January 31, 2009, respectively.
 The Company believes the renewed Line will satisfy its letter of credit needs through fiscal 2011.
+The Company plans to renew the Line during fiscal 2011 and expects the renewal will satisfy their credit needs through fiscal 2011 and the foreseeable future.
 Wachovia Bank, National Association was acquired by Wells Fargo, effective January 1, 2009.
-The Wells Fargo acquisition does not affect the original line agreement.
+The Wells Fargo acquisition did not affect the original line agreement.